jguo24-05/pivot_calibration_project/README.md

 - When collecting raw TCP images, try to minimize motion blur, as the masks are difficult to process on blurred images.

-Next Steps:
+Issues and Next Steps:
+- Currently, the code that initially detects the tool center point has a low detection rate when the ball is not in the center of both camera frames, and it is most robust when the tool is equidistant from both cameras.

+- The current code only triangulates the tool center point.
+It can be modified to return the central axis as well, which can be triangulated to find the orientation of the tool shaft.
-Using the detected tool center points, formulate a least-squares equation to find the transform from the end-effector to the tool center point.
+- Using the detected tool center points, formulate a least-squares equation to find the transform from the end-effector to the tool center point.